You have no items in your cart.

 The list goes on.
 And that’s all above and beyond the job of keeping your clients happy, your team engaged and hitting your performance targets.

 That’s why it’s easy as an agency owner to feel overwhelmed or find yourself stressed out beyond the healthy.
+It’s when your mental health, as well as your physical health, starts suffering.

 You might not even realise it.
 I didn’t.
 I thought I was doing well.